Dany-Boy55/Addressable-WS2812-LED-controller/README.md

 * Extended the rate from 0-20 to 0-50 to allow for faster/slower effects
 * Improved the color calculations in the arduino for smoother transitions

+Goals going forward:
+* Add hardware reacitveness; have the LEDs react to CPU or GPU temps, loads, etc
+* Add sound reactiveness; make the LEDs a real time audio indicator

 Thanks for checking this project out!
 If you have any ideas for improvements or more features, let me know!